jacksondunstan/UnityNativeScripting/README.md

 2. Create a directory for build files.
 Anywhere is fine.
 3. Open a terminal (macOS, Linux) or Command Prompt (Windows)
 4. Execute `cd /path/to/your/build/directory`
-5. Execute `cmake -G MyGenerator -DANDROID_NDK=/path/to/android/ndk /path/to/your/project/Assets`.
+5. Execute `cmake -G MyGenerator -DANDROID_NDK=/path/to/android/ndk /path/to/your/project/CppSource`.
 Replace `MyGenerator` with the generator of your choice.
 To see the options, execute `cmake --help` and look at the list at the bottom.
 To make a build for any platform other than Android, omit the `-DANDROID_NDK=/path/to/android/ndk` part.
 6. The build scripts or IDE project files are now generated in your build directory
 7. Build as appropriate for your generator.
 For example, execute `make` if you chose `Unix Makefiles` as your generator.

-# Configuring the Code Generator
+# The Code Generator

+To run the code generator, choose `NativeScript > Generate Bindings` from the Unity editor.

-Open `NativeScriptTypes.json` and notice the existing examples.
+To configure the code generator, open `NativeScriptTypes.json` and notice the existing examples.
 Add on to this file to expose more C# APIs from Unity, .NET, or custom DLLs to your C++ code.

 The code generator supports: